-After a night in Charters Towers it was off the coast the following morning, destination Bowen about three hours away.
+After a night in Charters Towers it was off to the coast the following morning, destination Bowen about three hours away.
 It involves 100km down the Flinders Hwy, then taking a shortcut to avoid Townsville via the Woodstock-Giru Rd and on through Ayr.
-Bowen is a town I’ve often travelled through but have never spent the night.
+Bowen is a town I’ve often travelled through but have never stayed there.
 Getting there before lunchtime I went down to the seafront and was confronted by this giant mango (though this apparently was the Mini Mango not the Big Mango).
 The Bowen Mango or ‘Kensington Pride’ is the leading commercial mango cultivar in Queensland, thought to have been introduced by traders in Bowen who were shipping horses for military use in India.

-Category 4 Cyclone Debbie had smashed through the east coast barely six weeks earlier, the area due south of Bowen directly in its firing line.
+Category 4 Cyclone Debbie had smashed through the east coast barely six weeks earlier, the area south of Bowen directly in its firing line.
 Much of the debris was cleared away by the time I came though but the evidence was everywhere, including in these trees bent backwards by the force of the winds.

-Bowen was the first port established in North Queensland, officially proclaimed in 1861 and named after Queensland’s first Governor, Sir George Ferguson Bowen.
-The town quickly grew to support the northern pastoral industry as a strategically placed supply centre though was eclipsed by Townsville by the 1870s.
+Bowen was the first port established in North Queensland, officially proclaimed in 1861 and named for Queensland’s first Governor, Sir George Ferguson Bowen.
+The town quickly grew to support the northern pastoral industry as a strategically placed supply centre but was eclipsed by Townsville in the 1870s.
 Bowen needed a jetty to function effectively as a port.
 Passengers and cargo initially had to be transferred from vessels to shore by punts and then carted across tidal flats so in 1865-67 they constructed a long jetty extending past the mud flats and shallow water.
 The port traded in meat, sugar and coal.

 Just out of Bowen’s bay lies Gloucester Island National Park.
 Access is by private or commercial boat from Airlie Beach or Dingo Beach.
 The island is home to a colony of endangered Proserpine rock-wallabies.
 The islands and surrounding waters are protected by the Great Barrier Reef World Heritage Area.